-- Meditech codes (both through the LAB module and the OE module)
+- Meditech codes (LAB module)

 - Preferred specimen container

 - Minimum specimen quantity

 - TAT (Turn Around Time from time of receipt in the Laboratory)

 - Special instructions

 NOTE: Before beginning any Body Fluid collection, please phone the Laboratory for direction on specimen handling & transport.
 Specimens need to be transferred immediately into the correct specimen containers.